ferdianjovan/morse_humans_navigation/README.md

 ============================

 All the robots in the simulation must be named in the form

     human[number]

 and all waypoint class attached to the robots must be named in the form

     motion[number]

-where the number starts from 0 to the number of robots in the simulation minus one.
+where [number] starts from 0 to the number of robots in the simulation minus one.